DopplerHQ/kubernetes-operator/README.md

 A `DopplerSecret` is a custom Kubernetes resource with references to two secrets:

 - A Kubernetes secret where your Doppler Service Token is stored (AKA "Doppler Token Secret").
 This token will be used to fetch secrets from your Doppler config.
+The operator will be looking for the token in the `serviceToken` field of this secret.
 - A Kubernetes secret where your synced Doppler secrets will be stored (AKA "Managed Secret").
 This secret will be created by the operator if it does not already exist.

 > Note: While these resources can be created in any namespace, it is recommended that you create your Doppler Token Secret and DopplerSecret inside the `doppler-operator-system` namespace to prevent unauthorized access.
 The managed secret should be namespaced with the deployments which will use the secret.